lindell/github-release-cli/README.md

 # 🚢 github-release-cli

-Github release CLI is tool primarily created to cirumvent the travis issue that doesn't allow complex [bodies to be used in releases](https://github.com/travis-ci/dpl/issues/155).
+Github release CLI is a tool primarily created to circumvent the Travis issue that doesn't allow [complex bodies to be used in releases](https://github.com/travis-ci/dpl/issues/155).

 🔧 Usage
 ----